 As your cornea receives additional oxygen and the surface of the contact lens retains moisture, you’re left with improved breathability, hydration, and comfort.

 This makes silicone hydrogel contact lens ideal for longer periods of wear, with certain brands allowing for up to 12 hours of wear.

 A new line of contacts

-At Clearly Australia, we now have a new, exclusive line of contact lenses available called everclear, which feature a silicone hydrogel construction.
+At Clearly Australia, we now have a new, exclusive line of everclear contact lenses that are constructed of silicone hydrogel materials:

-As contact lenses made of this material are not suitable for everyone, it is important to consult your Optometrist to determine the right type of contact lenses and schedule for you. ‘
+As contact lenses made of this material may not be suitable for everyone, it is important to consult your Eye Care Professional to determine the right type of contact lenses and schedule for you.

 Have a look at our guide on eye exam essentials, with tips from licensed Optometrists to learn more about the importance of obtaining a valid contact lens prescription.